ja-guzzle/docs/docs/how_to_guides/administration/maintenance/Schedule.md

 id: schedule
 title: Schedule
 ---
-This article provides information about how to schedule a Guzzle and steps to create, start a schedule.
+This article provides information about how to schedule Guzzle and steps to create, start a schedule.

 Follow below steps to create schedule

-1 : Goto Admin from top navigation bar
+1 : Goto **Manage** from top navigation bar

 2 : Goto Maintenance and click on Schedule.